The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: User Study Results

 \subsection{RQ2: Perceptions and Responses}

-RQ1 analyzed what made dark patterns perceptible to users.
-Building on it, this section examines what users did once they noticed a pattern.
+While RQ1 examines whether users recognized the dark pattern, RQ2 examines what participants did after recognition: specifically, their interpretations, emotional reactions, and behavioral intentions.
 Our RQ2 is: \textit{How do users perceive dark patterns in LLM's responses, and in what ways do those perceptions shape how they respond to them?}

 A central finding is that recognition alone did not determine response.
 When participants framed a pattern as deceptive or misaligned with their goals, they tended to resist, expressing distrust, pushing back, or seeking protections.
 Some users also framed certain types of dark pattern as helpful, normal, or even desirable (e.g., polite flattery, comforting agreement) after recognition.
 This group of participants tended to accept these dark patterns, downplaying risks and seeing little need to mitigate.
 Accordingly, we organize results into two groups, \emph{Resistance-oriented} and \emph{Acceptance-oriented}, to show how interpretation shaped subsequent behavior.